bmfrosty/SimpleBX/README.md

 4. Losing Side Acts (repeat steps 3a-3d)
 5. Morale (Referee makes a morale check)

-Combatants are considered in Melee if they're within 5' of each other and one or both has made a melee against the other.
+Combatants are considered in Melee if they're within 5' of each other and one or both has made a melee attack against the other.

-If the losing side has spells being cast, the spellcasters can be interrupted and have their spell fail of an attack is successfully made against them.

-If the losing side has characters in melee attempting to flee, then attacks against those characters are made at a +2 bonus to hit.
+If the losing side has spells being cast, castellanattempting to flee, then attacks against those characters are made at a +2 bonus to hit.

 [OSE Combat](https://oldschoolessentials.necroticgnome.com/srd/index.php/Combat)
 [Labyrinth Lord Version on Page 52](https://www.drivethrurpg.com/en/product/64331/labyrinth-lord-revised-edition-no-art-version)